Addiction treatment services

 • Information

-• Onward referral to treatment services
+• Referral to treatment services

 Detoxification

-Detoxification does not deal with the psychological issues related to addiction, so further support is usually provided when detoxification is completed.
 You can talk to your GP about a suitable detoxification programme and treatment plan.

 Residential programmes